Bulldog noses in Canada

 Ontario Northland Railway (Class FP7A)

-The Ontario Northland Railway (ONR) operates both freight and passenger services on its 706 km main line from North Bay to Moosonee.
-The ONR 'Northlander' passenger train from Toronto to Cochrane uses Canadian National track between Toronto and North Bay before accessing the ONR line.
-For the 'Northlander' three 1951 - 1953 GM built Class FP7A locomotives (out of Co'Co', 16-567B engine equiped) have been rebuilt with 2,075 hp Caterpillar 3516 engines and renumbered 2000 - 2002 (original numbers are 1502, 1509 resp.
+The Ontario Northland Railway (ONR) operates both freight and passenger ('Polar Bear Express') services on its 186 miles main line from Cochrane to Moosonee.
+Nowadays GP38-2s form the traction.
+The ONR 'Northlander' passenger train from Toronto to Cochrane, for which three roundnoses were used in the past, was discontinued in 2012.
+The Ontario Northland Railway owns three 1951 - 1953 GM built Class FP7A locomotives (out of Co'Co', 16-567B engine equiped) which were rebuilt with 2,075 hp Caterpillar 3516 engines and renumbered 2000 - 2002 (original numbers are 1502, 1509 resp.
 1521).
-The remaining other, original ONR FP7A locomotives have been taken out of service and stand in North Bay (ONR 1501, 1508, 1518 and 1520).
+Since week 16, 2004 Ontario Northland Railway (ONR) has taken it's FP7A 2001 and 2002 out of service.
+The third FP7A, numbered 2000, was still in service in March 2012, but is probably not used anymore.
+The remaining other, original ONR FP7A locomotives, have been taken out of service as well and stand in North Bay (ONR 1501, 1508, 1518 and 1520).
+ONR also owns four rebuilt F7A and F7B/F9B cabless locomotives (numbered 202 - 205), three bought from the Milwaukee Road and one from GO Transit (an ex-Northern Pacific F7B).

 You can find the timetable of the ONR trains on the Ontario Northland Railway site and the latest news on an ONR List group on the Ontario Northland Railway List.